-The overall objective of the course is that the student should get a good understanding of the principles behind R&D and Innovation management in, especially, large established companies, but also in small start-up entrepreneurial companies.
+The overall objective of the course is that the student should get a good understanding of the principles behind R&D and Innovation management in large established companies as well as in small entrepreneurial companies.
 The focus is on companies active within biotech and natural resource management.

-describe the requirements and responsibilities put on management, board members and share holders in different development situations,
+describe the challenges and requirements put on management, board members and share holders in different development situations,

-plan and implement a development project in a team,
+plan and implement a buisiness development project in a team,

 The course covers the various steps in a business development process based on technological (innovative) ideas or new, internal or external, research results.
 The course discusses the challenges put on management and founders in a research-intensive company.
 In addition, obstacles and opportunities in bringing a new product to the market are discussed and analysed.
-The course has a focus on R&D and innovation processes in an established, larger company, but also the development problems of an entrepreneurial start-up enterprise are covered.
+The course focuses both on R&D and innovation processes in established, larger organisations and in small entrepreneurial start-ups.
 Besides theoretical knowledge of innovation processes, methods for practical project management are identified and described.

 The course includes the following elements: